Valar-Systems/MorningRope/README.md

 This only works on backtab curtains that looks like this.
 Be sure you own or purchase curtains like this.

+Why?
+The reason for using backtab curtains is due to thier low friction.
+If using grommets, the friction between the rod and grommet gets too high for the device to move.
+This is because the motor is pulling on the string, so if there's too much friction on the rod and grommets, the string will slip.
+Backtabs have proven to work for lengths up to 140" so I stick with them.
+Short runs will work for grommets but it's not reliable.

 ![window opener GIF](/media/backtab-example.jpg)